Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Truncation Errors in Pure Gauge Theories

 We therefore find

 Similar techniques can be used to show

+where $\Delta$ is the change in the electric field.
 These results are referred to as short-time bounds, as at long times they will exceed the bound derived from energy conservation.

-Time dependent bounds that are valid for longer times were also derived by inserting intermediate projectors and bounding individual terms in the sum.
+Time-dependent bounds that are valid for longer times were also derived by inserting intermediate projectors and bounding individual terms in the sum.
 For example, one can consider adding one intermediate projector, defining

 This allows to derive